On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

-With the revolution time in Eq.~\ref{eq:V}, the EDM spin precession rate in a magic-energy ring is ${\partial^2 \left| \psi_{\rm EDM,ME}^{\rm ST} \right|}/{(\partial \eta \partial t)} = 1.47\times10^{9}$ rad/s.
-Thus, the large difference in the EDM spin rotation per turn between the spin-transparent and magic-energy rings is largely compensated by the fact the spin-transparent ring can be much more compact due to the low electron energies.
+With the revolution time of Eq.~\ref{eq:V}, the EDM spin precession rate in a magic-energy ring is ${\partial^2 \left| \psi_{\rm EDM,ME}^{\rm OT} \right|}/{(\partial \eta \partial t)} = 1.47\times10^{9}$~rad/s.
+Thus, the large difference in the EDM spin rotation per turn between the spin-transparent and magic-energy rings is largely balanced out by the fact that the spin-transparent ring can be much more compact due to the low electron energies.

-Table~\ref{tab:ring-comp} summarizes the results of comparing the EDM spin rotation parameters in the magic-energy and spin-transparent rings.
-The last column of Table~\ref{tab:ring-comp} gives the expected EDM spin precession rate assuming an electron EDM of $d_e=10^{-29}$ $e.\text{cm}$ corresponding to $\eta=1.04\times10^{-18}$.
-The rates are about 1.53 and 0.48 nrad/s for the two ring scenarios, which should be experimentally discernible given adequate suppression of the systematic effects.
+Assuming an electron EDM of~\delectron{} $=10^{-29}$~\ecm{} corresponding to $\eta=1.04\times10^{-18}$, the expected EDM spin precession rates are about 1.53 and 0.48~nrad/s for the magic-energy and two-energy ST rings, respectively.
+Note that these are rough estimates.
+The specific spin-transparent ring design described below results in ${\partial^2 \left| \psi_{\rm EDM}^{\rm OT} \right|}/{(\partial \eta \partial t)} = 0.29 \times 10^{9}$ rad/s and ${\partial \left| \psi_{\rm EDM}^{\rm OT} \right|}/{\partial t} = 0.30$~nrad/s, which are in a reasonable agreement with the estimates.
+This level of signal should be experimentally measurable given adequate suppression of systematic effects.
+Table~\ref{tab:ring-comp} summarizes the EDM spin rotation parameters in the two scenarios.
+For the ST ring, Table~\ref{tab:ring-comp} shows the more conservative parameters for the illustration design discussed later.

+Note that this comparison is a purely hypothetical exercise, since there are currently no proposals for measuring the electron EDM in a storage ring at the magic energy.
+The main difficulties with applying the magic-energy approach to electrons are lack of suitable polarimetry and complications due to synchrotron radiation.